Phase 1-2 Study of Experimental ASTX660 for Advanced Solid Tumors and Lymphomas

-- Investigational drugs (small molecules or biologics) within the longer of 2 weeks or 5 half-lives prior to study treatment and any encountered treatment-related toxicities not resolved to Grade 1 or less [Phase 1] or Grade 2 or less [Phase 2].
+- Small molecules or biologics (investigational or approved) within the longer of 2 weeks or 5 half-lives prior to study treatment and any encountered treatment-related toxicities not resolved to Grade 1 or less [Phase 1] or Grade 2 or less [Phase 2].

 - UC Davis Medical Center

 Los Angeles California 90048 United States

 Los Angeles California 90033 United States